Ocead/timestamping/README.md

 **Example:**
 `./rfc3161/freetsa/request.sh`

 ```shell
 curl --silent --header 'Content-Type: application/timestamp-query' --data-binary @- https://freetsa.org/tsr <&0
 ```

 ### Updating a TSA configuration

-You may want to change the configuration of a TSA if the URL to the server or the keychain of the server change.
+You may want to change the configuration of a TSA if the URL to the server or the certificate bundle of the server change.
 To do so (provided default options):

 1. Change the associated files/directory on branch `sig-`.
 2. Commit the changes to `sig-`.